BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **DCG node state enumeration**\
 The node state data manageent is the most important responsibility of the DCG in order for the user to follow the states of the SAs and SCs.
 Below are the possible states for a DCG node:
-- up to date
+- up to date,
-- out of date
+- out of date,
-- failed by the invariant
+- failed by the invariant,
-- failed due to the ancestors
+- failed due to the ancestors.

 The 1st two are obvious where the 1st one is the only positive state for a DCG node.
 The 3rd one simulates the invariant of the types.